teemoscutie/cute_edx_analyzer/README.md

 # EDX Spectrum Analyzer
 ## Description
 This Python script provides a graphical user interface (GUI) for the analysis of EDX spectra.
-It enables the import of multiple spectrum files, background correction, and identification of element peaks based on their characteristic energies.
-This is my first script designed for non-python speakers.
+It enables the import of multiple spectrum files, -background correction-, and identification of element peaks based on their characteristic energies.
+This is my first script designed for non-python speakers with a GUI, so its currently quiet ugly.

+### Background correction is currently disabled due to implementation issues!

 ---